thienkimtranhoang/tp/docs/team/quydatnguyen.md

 * __New features:__ Added ability to view all expenses
   * __What it does:__ This feature allows user to view all existing expenses that have been logged into the application.
   * __Justification:__ This feature helps user to keep track of all expenses that have been logged in, provides important information about their logged expenses.
-This plays an important assistance role in managing expenses for user.
+This plays an important assistance role in managing expenses for user, include viewing list changes after logging in new expenses or delete/ update an existing expenses.
   * __Highlights:__ The displayed information from this feature mostly matches with the keyword syntax for category, date, amount and description, which also assists user in logging in commands.
 This feature also display the total expenses amount, which even helps user to quickly calculate total amount of expenses.